siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

         assumptions that make up Kleiber's Law:
         - (D1) The metabolic rate of animals is proportional to the weight of the animal to the power of $3/4$.
-        - (D2) The metabolic rate of an animal is proportional to the daily weightloss of the animal (if they are not eating).
+        - (D2) The metabolic rate of an animal is proportional to the daily weight loss of the animal (if they are not eating).
         Based on Donkey's assumptions, write down a new differential-equations based model
         $